Ironica/project-ironica/DEPLOY.md

 The project is build with Intellij IDEA 2021.1.
 You could either get newest release from [here](https://github.com/Ironica/simulatte/releases) or build the project manually.

+If you just want to launch the game, you don't need to deploy the server, please go directly to section **Client**.

+#### Prerequisite

+JDK version between 11 and 15 (inclusive) is required.
+Any other version (8 or 16) are not supported.
+According to your OS platform, you can use `choco`, `brew` or `apt-get` or other package manager to get the latest OpenJDK with `adoptopenjdk`.

 #### Clone the project

 Ensure that you have `git` installed.